AztecProtocol/noir-starter/vite-hardhat/README.md

 bun test
 ```

 This test shows the basic usage of Noir in a TypeScript Node.js environment.

-> [!NOTE] The test is a script, not an executable (we're running `bun test` or `yarn test` instead
-> of `bunx` or `npx`).
-This is because the test runs its own network and executables.
+It also starts its own network and deploys the verifier contract.

 ### Deploying on other networks